-The pharmacy staff will discuss the results of the blood pressure monitoring with the patient and complete the appropriate next steps outlined in the service specification.
+The pharmacist or pharmacy technician will discuss the results of the blood pressure monitoring with the patient and complete the appropriate next steps outlined in the service specification.

 As part of the consultation, the patient should be provided with the details of their blood pressure results.
-The patient may prefer to have their readings written on a printed leaflet, it may be completed electronically by the pharmacy staff and emailed to the patient or the patient may prefer to take a photo of their readings using their phone.
+The patient may prefer to have their readings written on a printed leaflet, it may be completed electronically by the pharmacist or pharmacy technician and emailed to the patient or the patient may prefer to take a photo of their readings using their phone.
 A template patient leaflet is available at cpe.org.uk/hypertension.

-Where a patient has low blood pressure (90/60mmHg or lower) the pharmacy staff will need to check if the patient is experiencing any additional symptoms and respond accordingly.
+Where a patient has low blood pressure (90/60mmHg or lower) the pharmacist or pharmacy technician will need to check if the patient is experiencing any additional symptoms and respond accordingly.
 Where a high (140/90mmHg or higher, but lower than 180/120mmHg), or very high blood pressure (180/120mmHg or higher) is identified, or it is identified that the patient has an irregular pulse (where the BP monitor has this functionality), the implications of the result should be explained to the patient, with an explanation of what will happen next.

 The patient should be encouraged to talk about their lifestyle/behaviours and how this may impact on their blood pressure.
-The pharmacy staff can then provide brief advice (in line with NICE guidance) on improving behaviours and reducing risk factors.
+The pharmacist or pharmacy technician can then provide brief advice (in line with NICE guidance) on improving behaviours and reducing risk factors.
 This advice can be supplemented with written information and/or links to online resources, and patients can also be signposted to relevant support services.